greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 You can obtain most of the information available via the (removed) Greenplum 6 `pg_partitions` view with the following query:

-XXX THIS DOESN'T WORK, IS THERE ANOTHER QUERY WE WANT TO SHARE WITH USERS?

 ``` sql
 SELECT
   n.nspname,